 Naturally, these maggot men have been treated the same as the Cathedral’s other grubs.
 Many of them have been killed, their bodies pinned to the floors and walls with bronze stakes similar to the other Deep corruption spreading throughout the church.
 Likewise, the iron bars blocking Rosaria’s bedchamber have clearly been pulled open by something large, likely one of the giant slaves.
 There was an obvious attempt to stamp out Klimt’s little cult and recapture if not simply kill their Mother of Rebirth.
 But like the rest of the Cathedral’s efforts, this purge evidently failed.
 Rosaria and her servants remain in their corner of the building, the goddess calmly caressing her “pet” from the safety of her bed without a care in the world.
 Regardless, do people motivated only by a selfish desire to reshape themselves and accidentally transformed protect her with their lives?
 Unlikely.
 Therefore, at least the vast majority of the maggot men must be true believers.
 The goddess certainly doesn’t make reaching that state easy.
 Maggots may represent transformation and rebirth, but they are also symbols of death.

 Rosaria only provides her services in exchange for tongues, requiring her followers to kill if they ever hope to be reborn.
 These are to apparently make up for the tongue she lost to her firstborn.
-The description for the aforementioned Obscuring Ring confirms that she has been waiting on them ever since that event, and the “phantom limbs” giving the item its name refers to a sensation of still having a missing limb, hence why we only receive it after offering the goddess ten tongues.
+The text for the Obscuring Ring confirms she has been waiting on them ever since that event, and the “phantom limbs” giving the item its name refers to a sensation of still having a missing limb, hence why we only receive it after offering the goddess ten tongues.
 This also explains why the ring makes the wearer invisible from afar: we are her proverbial phantom limbs, making up for the reach she now otherwise lacks.
-Although cut music suggests that Rosaria was planned to be a boss at some point during development, the woman in-game seems incapable of combat.
+Although cut music — fittingly reminiscent of the Dancer’s theme — suggests that Rosaria was planned to be a boss at some point during development, the woman in-game seems incapable of combat.
 But despite her inability to communicate verbally, the goddess has clearly conveyed her will to her followers, forming a covenant with humans willing to hunt for tongues on her behalf — as “fingers”.